kiddlee/blog-framework/readme.md

 ##My Blog
 * Base on lavarel 5
-* Write blog with markdown file
+* Write blog with markdown